Naples Churches - World Guide to Naples

 This peaceful church is mixture of wonderful Renaissance architecture and sculpture of the highest quality.
 Located just outside the Capuana Gate of the old city walls, the San Giovanni a Carbonara dates back to the mid-14th century when it was constructed to honour John the Baptist.
 This church is of great historic value in Naples and inside there are a dramatic staircase, magnificent statues and many splendid sculptures.
 The church has been altered many times over the years and has recently been restored to its original state, thanks to a conservation scheme in Naples.

-Church open: Monday to Saturday - 09:30 to 13:00
+Open hours: Monday to Saturday - 09:30 to 13:00

-Naples Churches: San Giuseppe dei Ruffi - Piazza San Giuseppe dei Ruffi 2, Spaccanapoli, Naples, Italy
+Address: Piazza San Giuseppe dei Ruffi 2, Spaccanapoli, Naples, Italy

 This late 17th-century was built by Dionisio Lazzari and it is located near to the Duomo in Naples.
 The Baroque exterior of the building is one of the most impressive in the city.
 However, the interior, although initially looking like expensive marble is actually a clever, realistic paint effect as real marble proved too expensive at the time of construction.
 The San Giuseppe dei Ruffi is an interesting church to visit, particularly when the choir of nuns are singing.

-Church open: Monday to Saturday - 07:30 to 13:00 and 16:00 to 18:00, Sunday - 07:30 to 10:30
+Open hours: Monday to Saturday - 07:30 to 13:00 and 16:00 to 18:00, Sunday - 07:30 to 10:30

-Naples Churches: Santa Chiara - Via Benedetto Croce, Spaccanapoli, Naples, Italy
+Address: Via Benedetto Croce, Spaccanapoli, Naples, Italy

 Tel: +39 (0)81 552 6209